ARMmbed/mbed-os/TESTS/network/emac/README.md

 **Description:**

-Test case initializes and connects the EMAC driver and the test network stack.
+The test case initializes and connects the EMAC driver and the test network stack.

-**Preconditions:**
+**Precondition:**

-1. Device is ready to be connected (Ethernet cable is plugged or WIFI base station is available).
+The device is ready to be connected.
+(The ethernet cable is plugged in, or a Wi-Fi base station is available).

 **Test steps:**

-1. Constructs the network interface
+1. Constructs the network interface.

-2. Connects the network interface
+2. Connects the network interface.

 **Expected result:**

-Network interface is connected.
+The network interface is connected.

 ### EMAC broadcast

 **Description:**

-Test case tests basic broadcast functionality and resolves CTP echo server MAC address.
+The test case tests basic broadcast functionality and resolves CTP echo server MAC address.

-**Preconditions:**
+**Precondition:**

-1. Network interface is connected.
+The network interface is connected.

 **Test steps:**

-1. Sends three CTP broadcast messages (100 bytes each)
+1. Sends three CTP broadcast messages (100 bytes each).
-2. Waits for three seconds
+2. Waits for three seconds.
 3. Sends three CTP broadcast messages (60 bytes each).
 4. Listens for the CTP echo server responses.
 5. Stores the addresses of the echo servers if replies are received.

 **Expected result:**

-Echo server replies to broadcast messages.
-For each sent broadcast message reply is waited for three seconds.
-In case reply is not received sending is repeated six times before failing the test.
+The echo server replies to broadcast messages.
+For each sent broadcast message, a reply waits for three seconds.
+If the reply is not received, the reply is sent six more times before the test fails.

 ### EMAC unicast

 **Description:**

-Test case tests basic unicast functionality and that the CTP echo server replies to unicast messages.
+The test case tests basic unicast functionality, and the CTP echo server replies to unicast messages.

-**Preconditions:**
+**Precondition:**

-1. Network interface is connected.
+The network interface is connected.

 **Test steps:**

 1. Sends three CTP unicast messages (100 bytes each) to the CTP echo server.
-2. Verifies that all are replied.
+2. Verifies all replies.

 **Expected result:**

-Echo server replies to unicast messages.
-For each sent unicast message reply is waited for three seconds.
-In case reply is not received sending is repeated five times before failing the test.
+The echo server replies to unicast messages.
+For each sent unicast message, a reply waits for three seconds.
+If the reply is not received, it is sent five more times before the test fails.

 ### EMAC unicast frame length

 **Description:**

-Test case tests Ethernet frame lengths.
+The test case tests Ethernet frame lengths.

 **Preconditions:**

-1. Network interface is connected.
+The network interface is connected.

 **Test steps:**

-1. Sends CTP unicast messages with Ethernet message length from 100 bytes to the maximum defined by the MTU of the EMAC with 50 bytes increments.
+1. Sends CTP unicast messages with Ethernet message length from 100 bytes to the maximum defined by the MTU of the EMAC with 50-byte increments.
-2. Verifies that all are replied.
+2. Verifies all replies.

 **Expected result:**

-Echo server replies to messages that are sent to it.
-For each sent unicast message reply is waited for 500ms.
-In case reply is not received sending is repeated five times before failing the test.
+The echo server replies to messages that are sent to it.
+For each sent unicast message, a reply waits for 500ms.
+If the reply is not received, it is sendt again five more times before the test fails.

 ### EMAC unicast burst

 **Description:**

-Test case tests Ethernet echoing at full speed.
+The test case tests Ethernet echoing at full speed.

-**Preconditions:**
+**Precondition:**

-1. Network interface is connected.
+The network interface is connected.

 **Test steps:**

-1. Sends CTP unicast messages with Ethernet message length from 100 bytes to the maximum defined by the MTU of the EMAC with 50 bytes increments.
+1. Sends CTP unicast messages with Ethernet message length from 100 bytes to the maximum defined by the MTU of the EMAC with 50-byte increments.
 2. Repeats the sending 10 times.
-3. Verifies that all are replied.
+3. Verifies all replies.

 **Expected result:**

-Echo server replies to messages that are sent to it.
-For each sent unicast message reply is waited for five seconds.
-In case reply is not received sending is repeated five times before failing the test.
+The echo server replies to messages that are sent to it.
+For each sent unicast message, a reply waits for five seconds.
+If the reply is not received, it is sent again five more times before the test fails.

 ### EMAC unicast long